GoodhandSolutions/terraform-snowflake-playground/.github/contributing.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Setup

+This repository uses a pre-commit hook.
+Instructions on how to configure this can be found [here](https://github.com/antonbabenko/pre-commit-terraform#how-to-install).

 ## Pull Request Process

 1. Update the README.md with details of changes including example hcl blocks and [example files](./examples) if appropriate.